Skip to main content

 How Do Specific Bacterial Phyla Modulate Estrogen Levels?

-The modulation of is a direct consequence of the genetic capabilities of the resident microbiota.
+The modulation of estrogen levels is a direct consequence of the genetic capabilities of the resident microbiota.
 The Firmicutes-to-Bacteroidetes ratio is often studied as a general marker of gut health, but a deeper analysis of the species within these phyla is necessary to understand their impact on hormone metabolism.

 For example, while some Clostridia species are high producers of β-glucuronidase, other members of the Firmicutes phylum, like certain Lactobacillus species, are associated with lower enzymatic activity.
 These beneficial microbes are thought to regulate the gut environment, possibly through the production of short-chain fatty acids and the lowering of intestinal pH, creating conditions less favorable for the proliferation of potent β-glucuronidase producers.